atye/ttchat/README.md

 redirectPort: "8080"
 ```

-`ttchat` will listen on `http://localhost:8080` for Twitch's authentication result.
+`ttchat` would listen on `http://localhost:8080` for Twitch's authentication result.
 So, your Twitch application must have `http://localhost:8080` for a redirect URL.

 # Running
 `ttchat -h`